jmd395-jayasankari/readme/Readme.md

   - Table names
   - Primary key
   - Incremental column (e.g., timestamp columns)
   - Selected columns for tracking

+*Behavior* :

+- Reads source table.
+- Skips processing if source is empty.
+- Calls the scd() function to proceed with loading and transformation